New London, Indiana

 New London is an unincorporated community, and former incorporated town, in Monroe Township, Howard County, Indiana, United States.
-It is part of the Kokomo, Indiana Metropolitan Statistical Area.
+It is part of the Kokomo, Indiana, Metropolitan Statistical Area.

 History

 New London was laid out and platted in 1845.
 It was incorporated as a town in 1848.
 In the 1870 census in had 240 people in the town.
-Although by the next census New London was unincorporated and Greentown had replaced it as the counties third incorporated place.
+Although by the next census New London was unincorporated and Greentown had replaced it as the county's third incorporated place.